Montana Massage Liability Insurance Guidelines

 If you are a practicing massage therapist or bodyworker in the state of Montana, you are no doubt familiar with the licensing regulations that have been in effect since July 2010.
 While the Montana Board of Massage Therapy does now require all massage therapists to be accredited and licensed, an often under-emphasized aspect of your professional career is the importance of being insured.
 Although it may be an unpleasant thing to think about, accidents can and do happen, and if you were ever named in a liability lawsuit, it could quite possibly threaten your livelihood.

-Unfortunately, in this day and age we have become a litigious society.
-It has often been said that tough times will bring out the worst in people, and this most recent economic downturn has definitely seen its fair share of frivolous lawsuits.
-Even if you’re not guilty of any wrongdoing, it can still be very expensive to defend yourself in court should you be named in a lawsuit.
+Even if you’re not guilty of any wrongdoing, it can still be very expensive to defend yourself in court (should you be named in a lawsuit).
 The potential expense involved in legally defending yourself is much too great of a risk for your massage therapy practice to remain uninsured.

 So what exactly would a typical massage therapist insurance policy cover?
-The three primary categories that are covered in the average insurance policy for LMTs are professional liability, general liability and product liability.
-Professional liability deals with accusations of malpractice from clients, including any alleged physical injuries resulting from a massage session.
-Clients have been known to file claims for injuries ranging from bruised backs to injured hamstrings.
-General liability deals with claims of negligence that resulted in some type of injury to a client, including tripping and falling on the business premises, a massage table collapsing, etc. Examples of product liability claims include allergic reactions to supplemental products such as certain oils, lotions or analgesics a massage therapist or bodyworker may use in their practice.
+The three primary categories that are covered in the average insurance policy for LMTs are professional liability (malpractice accusations), general liability (negligence resulting in client injury), and product liability (injury due to products used by MT).
 Most massage practitioner policies will offer anywhere between $1 million to $2 million worth of coverage per incident per year, with annual aggregate coverage typically ranging between $2 million and $3 million.